 Dana Hicks is a 2011 graduate of Concord High School in Wilmington, Delaware.
 Before her time at West Chester Veterinary Medical Center, she worked in jobs that mainly dealt with human to human interactions.
 When she moved to West Chester, she was finally in her dream profession, working with animals.
 Since she was a child she has always had a deep passion for working in a field that involved animals, as she loves all animals and would adopt every cat or dog if she had the space to keep them.
 There is nothing in this world she loves more than being around and playing with animals.
 During her years at Concord High, you would almost always find Dana in one of the animal science classroom.
 She has hopes of one day advancing in the veterinary field to a more hands on approach, so she can help the animals that bring her so much joy.
 At home, she has two main men in her life: her boxer, Harley, and her orange tabby cat, Skinny.

 Faith Joined the WCVMC practice in August 2016.
 She brings 15+ years of customer service and a love for animals.
 She is a graduate of Coatesville Area High School, Class of 2007.
 Faith came into this world at a mere 2lbs 14oz preemie.
 She has proven to be a fighter with a positive attitude that never lets anything get her down.
 Faith lives in Coatesville, PA with her 2 young daughters So’lai and Ser’vaeh.
 They have a new addition, Sapphire their black stripped tabby cat, as well as a Doberman pincher mix named Brownie.
 In her spare time, she enjoys spending time with her family, cooking and listening to music.

-Robert Perry – Practice Manager
+Lynia Dixon – Practice Manager

 June Sheets – Business Administrator